 guidelines on the subject.

-Now, let's see how two European countries are preparing for the GDPR.
+Now, let's see how the UK and France have been preparing for the GDPR.

 In France, the Supervisory Authority for the General Data Protection Regulation is the

 Commission Nationale de l'Informatique et des Libertés (CNIL).
 The CNIL deeply invested in the preparation of the provisions of the Regulation as it occupied the Presidency of the WP29 until February 2018.